marklogic/marklogic-spark-connector/docs/reading-data/documents.md

     .option("spark.marklogic.read.documents.directory", "/employee/") \
     .load()
 df.show()
+df.count()
 ```

 ## Using query options

 If you have a set of [MarkLogic query options](https://docs.marklogic.com/guide/search-dev/query-options) installed in
 your REST API app server, you can reference these via `spark.marklogic.read.documents.options`.
+You will then typically
+use the `spark.marklogic.read.documents.stringQuery` option and reference one or more constraints defined in your
+query options.

 ## Requesting document metadata

-By default, each document row will only have its `URI`, `content`, and `format` columns populated.
+By default, each row will only have its `URI`, `content`, and `format` columns populated.
 You can use the
 `spark.marklogic.read.documents.categories` option to request metadata for each document.
 The value of the option
 must be a comma-delimited list of one or more of the following values:

 - `content` will result in the `content` and `format` columns being populated.
-If excluded, neither will be populated.
+If excluded from the option value, neither will be populated.
 - `metadata` will result in all metadata columns - collections, permissions, quality, properties, and metadata values -
 being populated.
 - `collections`, `permissions`, `quality`, `properties`, and `metadatavalues` can be used to request each metadata type